-Blending science fiction and ecological abnormality, a group of 400 trees in Poland are mysteriously bent.
-Hovering just inches above the ground, the trees amazingly, and dramatically, take a sharp turn toward the sky, rounding into little J shapes as they make their ascent.
+Blending science fiction and ecological abnormality, a group of 400 trees in Poland’s Krzywy Las or “the Crooked Forest,” are mysteriously and identically bent.
+Hovering just inches above the ground, the trees dramatically take a sharp turn toward the sky, rounding into little J shapes as they make their ascent.

-There is no definitive answer for these Pines' bizarre shape, and the stories about them run the gamut from the practical to the bizarre.
-The most grounded among those seeking answers believe the trees may have simply been buried beneath a terrible snowstorm in their infancy.
+There is no definitive answer for these pines’ bizarre shape, and the stories about them run the gamut from the practical to the bizarre.
+The most grounded explanation among those seeking answers is that the trees may have simply been buried beneath a terrible snowstorm in their infancy.
 Others still believe the gravitational pull in that area has morphed their trunks.

-The most intriguing explanation suggests that a group of farmers manipulated the trees after planting them in 1930.
-Apparently, the farmers hoped to make furniture from the bent shapes and intervened when the trees were only 10 years old.
-Refusing to let the trees grow upwards, the farmers severely stunted their growth, leaving a lasting ecological mark 80 years later.
+The most intriguing explanation suggests that local foresters manipulated the trees after planting them in 1925-1928.
+Apparently, the foresters hoped to make furniture from the bent shapes and intervened when the trees were only 10 years old.
+Refusing to let the trees grow upwards, the foresters severely stunted their growth.
+Likely abandoning their efforts after the start of WWII in 1939, the foresters left a lasting ecological mark 80 years later.